Stroke is deadly and dreadful

 In Oriental Remedies Group, we have more than 10 certified bi-lingual TCM Physicians.
 Each of them has been trained in both Nanyang Technological University (Singapore) and China for a minimum of 5-8 years, in both Biomedical Science and TCM before being certified to practice in Singapore.
 Specifically, we have Physician Yan who specializes in using acupuncture for post stroke rehabilitation.

 Stroke is a dreadful disease for both the patient and family members alike.
 It is therefore important to receive the best possible care and complementary treatment in your rehabilitation towards a better quality of life.
-By combining Traditional Chinese Medicine therapies and expertise with modern integrative therapies, we strive to provide the best care possible in your journey with us.
+By combining Traditional Chinese Medicine therapies and expertise with Technology-Enhanced Therapies, we strive to provide the best care possible in your journey with us.

 Please contact us at +65 8142 2163 for a personalized consultation.